AbdassalamAhmad/Gender-Classification/README.md

 ## How to reproduce this model
 1. clone this repo to get all the code and pre-trained model.
-2. download the 2 datasets from here [1st](https://www.kaggle.com/cashutosh/gender-classification-dataset/download) and [2nd](https://www.kaggle.com/ashishjangra27/gender-recognition-200k-images-celeba/download), **OR** you can use the notebook I edited on kaggle from [here](https://www.kaggle.com/abdassalamahmad/gender-classification-94) and it will automatically download these two datasets.
+2. (optional if you want to retrain the model) download the 2 datasets from here [1st](https://www.kaggle.com/cashutosh/gender-classification-dataset/download) and [2nd](https://www.kaggle.com/ashishjangra27/gender-recognition-200k-images-celeba/download), **OR** you can use the notebook I edited on kaggle from [here](https://www.kaggle.com/abdassalamahmad/gender-classification-94) and it will automatically download these two datasets.
 3. make sure you are on the cloned repo folder, then run this command to install all requirements.
 ```py
 pip install -r requirements.txt